thradams/Modules/README.md

 ## Non intrusive

-Let's say the module for console was created before the module concept.
+Let's say the library for console was created before the pragma source concept.

 ```
 Console